-This, like editorial links is where you post a blog on someone else’s site as a guest blogger.
+This, like editorial links, is where you post a blog on someone else’s site as a guest blogger.
 This is different to editorial as you will generally be in communication with the site owner and therefore you can have full access to edits.
-Also the blog will likely be in the same industry as you and therefore hold more power than an editorial link.
-These are the hardest links to get (unless you have a close personal friends with the authority sites handy), however if your Blog Comments have been used fully the blog owner may recognise your knowledge and invite you to guest blog.
+Also, the blog will likely be in the same industry as you and therefore hold more power than an editorial link.
+These are the hardest links to get (unless you have a close personal friend with the authority sites handy), however, if your Blog Comments have been used fully the blog owner may recognise your knowledge and invite you to guest blog.

 What about Anchor-Text?